ChristianSilvermoon/Steam-Screenshot-Linker/README.md

 ![Showcase Image](./showcase.png)

+Credit to [Zee66 on DeviantArt For the pony in the Terminal Background](https://www.deviantart.com/zee66/art/Terminal-Pony-2-384706996).
+This has nothing  to do with the project, but I felt it was important to credit art in the screencap.

 ## What Does This Do?
 When run, **Steam Screenshot Linker** will create symbolic links for each of your games with screenhots under `~/Pictures/Screenshots/Steam/INSERT_GAME_HERE`